some file

 No single point of key compromiseDSKE splits keys across multiple security hubs

-Continuous key rotationAutomatic 120-second PSK rotation via DSKE
+Continuous key rotationAutomatic 120-second PSK rotation via DSKE; Rosenpass rotation every 120s on outer tunnel

 How It Works